 It is still recommended to check yourself thoroughly at mid-day and after the end of. the hiking day to ensure no ticks are in your hair or clothes!

-Hiker Core Focus and Worry – Ticks
+Hiker Core Concern – Ticks and Lyme Disease Risk

 The biggest bug issue for a thru-hiker will be focusing on Appalachian Trail ticks, which are very small and challenging to see.
 Checking for these at a minimum, once a day, using tick tweezers or other fine-tipped hemostats is recommended.

 The ones that often cause Lyme Disease will have black legs but there are other types as well so it’s necessary to double-check every time before grabbing one.